touchtalent/BobbleIMESDK/README.md

 https://developer.android.com/guide/app-bundle/dynamic-delivery

 #### How will this implementation work?
-The Support SDK provided wraps up all necessary steps to download and initialise the IME, which are provided as API (please refer below).
+The Support SDK wraps up all necessary steps to download and initialise the IME, which are provided as API (please refer below).

-When the users first download your app, only the support library is shipped to them and the core library is yet to be downloaded.
-You can then prompt the user within your app to download the keyboard to use it.
-You are free to implement your own logic of when to install/uninstall the keyboard as per your user's need.
+When the user first downloads the client app, only the support library is shipped to them and the core library is yet to be downloaded.
+The client can  download the module either automatically or on-demand via user initiated action.
+You are free to implement your own logic of install/uninstall as per your need.

-Since you have added manifest entry for IME in your app, the system will list the keyboard inside list of keyboards available in Languages & Input settings, even if the module isn't installed.
-In such cases, it is possible that the user may manually naviagte to the settings and activate the keyboard even if its not yet downloaded.
+Since the entry for keyboard has to be added in base manifest in the client app, the system will list the keyboard inside list of keyboards available in Languages & Input settings, even if the module isn't installed.
+In such cases, it is possible that the user may manually navigate to the settings and activate the keyboard even if it's not yet downloaded.

-Such situations are gracefully handled and when the keyboard popups, user will be shown a placeholder saying that this feature doesn't exists yet.
+Such situations are gracefully handled and when the keyboard popups, user will be shown a placeholder of downloading the module .
 You may optionally choose to override BobbleIME.onCreateDefaultView() to return your custom placeholder.

 Once the keyboard modules are succesfully downloaded, the keyboard starts functioning as expected.